-IFIP is managed by the State of Illinois, Office of the Treasurer, which allows governments within the State to pool their funds for investment purposes.
-IFIP is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-The fair value of the position in the pool is the same as the value of the pool shares.
+The Illinois Funds is an investment pool managed by the State of Illinois, Office of the Treasurer, which allows governments in the State to pool their funds for investment purposes.
+Illinois Funds is not registered with the SEC as an investment company.
+Illinois Funds does meet all the criteria in GASB Statement No 79, paragraph 4 which allows the reporting of its investments at amortized cost.
+Investments in Illinois Funds are valued at share price, which is the price the investment could be sold for.
+There are no limitations or restrictions on withdrawals from the pool.